What are the advantages of working with measuring points in vibration monitoring?

 Linking multiple sensors to one measuring point

-Another advantage of Omnidots referencing the measuring points and not the measuring device itself, is in the event that the sensor breaks down, all data previously measured will simply remain stored at that measuring point in the Honeycomb platform.
+Another advantage of Omnidots referencing the measuring points and not the measuring device itself is that if the sensor breaks down, all previously measured data will remain stored at that measuring point in the Honeycomb platform.
 “For example, someone can drive their truck too close to the sensor and knock the sensor off the wall.
-You can replace the sensor, but the measuring point and all the data that was measured will still remain.
+You can replace the sensor, but the measuring point and all the measured data will remain.
 This allows you to link multiple sensors to the same measuring point," adds Lourens finally.

 infographic truck